 Before the tour join us in Chairman Mao’s hometown and Nanjiecun Collective Village as well as seeing the political sites of Beijing on the China Political Interest Tour!

 Meet your YPT guide at 1:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
 During this meeting, we’ll go through the tour’s itinerary, receive DPRK visas and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the DPRK.

 Train takers depart Beijing Central station at 5:25pm for the 24-hour sleeper ride to Pyongyang

 Train group arrive at Dandong at 7:00am for Chinese border control then depart for Sinuiju at 10:30am for the extensive border control from the DPRK side

 Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 12.55pm (Meet the group at Air Koryo check in counter at 10.00am).
 Flight group arrive in Pyongyang at 4:00pm to a warm welcome from your Korean guides

 Train group arrive at 6:45pm to an equally warm welcome

 Dinner at a local Korean restaurant on Ryomyong Street

-Check in and overnight at the Koryo hotel
+Check in at the Sosan Hotel

 In the evening your YPT guide will show you around the hotel before taking you for drinks and to get to know your Korean guides